open-navigation/opennav_docking/README.md

 # Open Navigation's Nav2 Docking Framework

 This package contains an automatic robot docking framework & auxiliary tools.
 It uses plugin `dock` implementations for a particular platform to enable the framework to generalize to robots of many different kinematic models, charging methods, sensor modalities, and so on.
 It can also handle a database of many different docking locations and dock models to handle a heterogeneous environment.
+This task server should be called by an application BT or autonomy application to dock once completed with tasks or battery is low -- _not_ within the navigate-to-pose action itself.

 This work is sponsored by [NVIDIA](https://www.nvidia.com/en-us/) and created by [Open Navigation LLC](https://opennav.org).